 appdata\local\packagesfolder from the exclusion lists before you add it to Folders to mirror.

-- Enable the Files to synchronize policy and then add the following folder to the list of files to synchronize:
+- Set the Files to synchronize policy to Enabled, and then add the following file to the list of files to synchronize.

 Troubleshooting best practice

 Always use the Profile Management configuration checker tool (UPMConfigCheck) to identify potential configuration errors.
 For more information on this tool, see Knowledge Center article CTX132805.

 When Profile Management does not work, first validate whether the User Store configured is accessible.